An Essential UK Small Business Tax Guide for 2025: Stay Compliant

 4. Tax Reliefs and Incentives for Small Businesses

-UK businesses can access several tax reliefs to reduce their financial burden.
-Here are the most common:
+UK businesses can access several tax reliefs to reduce their financial burden:

-• R&D Tax Credits: Claim credits for innovation and research activities.
+• R&D Tax Credits: Enhanced credits for innovation and research activities (reformed from April 2024)

-Tip: Check your eligibility for these reliefs to optimise savings.
+Tip: Check your eligibility for these reliefs to optimise savings, particularly the enhanced Employment Allowance given increased employer NIC rates.

 5. Consequences of Non-Compliance